Skip to main content

 • The bad actors are constantly evolving and finding new ways to spread their malvertising efforts and it’s rare that the final destination URL of a malicious ad will effectively block a redirect, since they typically aren't present in the ad markup.

-• Our redirect blocking tech leverages the ability to detect and block specific malicious behaviors as well as our denylist.
-Our denylist is constantly being updated and is derived from a combination of manual threat research, industry partners via data sharing, and an ML backed automated detection/response system.
+• Our redirect blocking tech leverages the ability to detect and block specific malicious behaviors, as well as the items on our denylist.
+Our denylist is constantly being updated by our security research team, and is derived from a combination of manual threat research, industry partners via data sharing, and an AI-backed automated detection/response system.

 Common Questions